orlo/security-page/docs/index.md

 We back up all our critical assets to separate servers using encryption in transit.

-We manually document and audit the backups weekly through our audit plan to ensure they are valid and working and annually attempt to restore our entire system including the backups fully to guarantee a fast recovery in case of disaster.
+We manually document and audit the backups weekly through our audit plan to ensure they are valid and working and annually attempt to restore our entire system including the backups fully to guarantee a fast recovery in the unlikely event of disaster.

 **Disaster Recovery**

-Orlo holds and reviews regularly a business continuity policy and disaster recovery plan in case of a disaster to ensure minimal disruption for our customers.
+Orlo holds and reviews regularly a business continuity policy and disaster recovery plan in the unlikely event of a disaster to ensure minimal disruption for our customers.
 This is tested fully yearly and updated on changes to infrastructure.
 We also review all social networks for up and coming changes as part of our audit plan to ensure our customers are not left behind or without service due to changes.

 **Redundancy**

-Orlo maintains highly available databases where possible mean that if a server was to go offline our service would continue with no interruption of no data loss.
+Orlo maintains highly available databases where possible meaning that if a server was to go offline our service would continue with no interruption or no data loss.
-Where we're not able to put inplace highly available databses we have hot slaves databases ready to go in case of server failure.
+Where we're not able to put inplace highly available databases we have hot slaves databases ready to go in the unlikley event of server failure.
 All our networks are highly available (provided by cloud providers) and API servers are auto scaling

 ## Application security monitoring